 Hemlock Bridge and Whispering Cave Trail is a 1.9-mile out-and-back.
 This trail is located off the Old Man Cave Trail on your way to Lower Falls.
 Whispering Falls is located along this trail.

 The Upper and Lower Falls is a 1.2-mile out-and-back trail that will take hikers to both falls, including a visit to Old Man’s Cave.
-Lower Falls does have a lot of stairs and is more strenuous than the Upper Falls and Old Man’s Cave loops.
+Lower Falls has many stairs and is more strenuous than the Upper Falls and Old Man’s Cave loops.

 Broken Rock Falls is a 1-mile loop with beautiful scenery and plenty of rock formations.
 The trail can be accessed off the Old Man’s Trail for a great addition.